 - In The Force Unleashed II, you keep on being tugged back and forth between whether this Starkiller is the real one or a clone.
 You never get a straight answer.

-- In the first Kingdom Hearts, Mickey Mouse is never seen properly.
+- In Kingdom Hearts I, Mickey Mouse is never seen properly.
 His voice is heard a few times, but even in the final cutscene you can only see his silhouette before he locks himself behind the Door to Darkness.
 And we never find out how he got out!

 - There's actually a behind the scenes reason for that.
 One of Disney's rules they set for Square was that Mickey Mouse could not be featured prominantly in the game, as they didn't want the game to piggyback off his popularity.
 They could show him, at most as a quick cameo for a few seconds.
 Square got around that by making him the "King" who Donald and Goofy are searching for, but never manage to catch up to until the very end of the game, where he is still in shadow except for one brief (ie: the cameo) moment where he turns and you can see his face.
 It works too, because even though the "King" is obviously Mickey (personal seal is the Mouse symbol, Minnie is his queen and Donald, Goofy and Daisy are his court) his name is never mentioned and he never shows up until that one scene.
 If Disney was mad about Square playing around with their rule they never said as much, because KH was such a massive success they gave Square unrestricted access to Mickey from that point onwards, hence Mickey becoming a major player in later games.